OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 If you're building a .NET project:
 - [MSBuild Plugin](https://plugins.jenkins.io/msbuild): to compile your Visual Studio solution.

-If you're building a JAVA project:
+If you're building a Java project:
-- [Maven Plugin](https://plugins.jenkins.io/maven-plugin): to compile your JAVA project.
+- [Maven Plugin](https://plugins.jenkins.io/maven-plugin): to compile your Java project.

 Having at least installed the *Mask Passwords Plugin* you can then search and install the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy).